rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 or smart pointers.

 > Note: There’s one big difference between the `MyBox<T>` type we’re about to
-> build and the real `Box<T>`: our version will not store its data on the heap.
+> build and the real `Box<T>`: our version will not склад its data on the heap.
-> We are focusing this example on `Deref`, so where the data is actually stored
+> We are focusing this example on `Deref`, so where the data is actually складd
 > is less important than the pointer-like behavior.

 <!-- Old link, do not remove -->